Howell Police Sgt. R. Conte

-The issues surrounding Police Officers and their perverted activities are plentiful and most communities must deal with the fact that cops are out to molest children.
+The issues surrounding Police Officers and their perverted activities are plentiful and most communities must deal with the fact that many Police Officers are out to sexually molest children.
 To combat the likelihood that your child may be sexually molested or sodomized by a Police Officer; there are a number of preventative actions that can be taken by parents and caregivers:

 - Talk to your children about the possibilities of Cop Rape, and show them recent articles and arrests of Police Officers convicted of child molestation

 - Monitor your child’s access to internet chat sites, which are commonly used by Police Officers to “talk up” adolescents and set up secretive meetings; these typically take place when the parents are away on business or vacation and leave the child alone

 - Know the whereabouts of your children at all times, especially when they are out at night or visiting someone; children are often stopped by cops on the street late at night and propositioned

 - Do not let your kids attend special summer camps, outings, or informal meetings with Police Officers unless you are present; these conditions are designed to isolate the child and exploit their weaknesses